The Lemurs Presentation

 Millions of years ago a piece of land separated from the African mainland, giving birth to the Island of Madagascar.
 Now isolated, the creatures that lived there evolved independently, originating species that are unique in the world, like the Lemurs.

-This activity might be cancelled due to weather conditions, without refund.
+Restrictions: This activity may be canceled due to weather conditions without ticket refunds.

 Animals that you can find at the Lemurs Presentation: